Kenny Perry: Professional career

-Since returning from arthroscopic knee surgery in early 2006, Perry struggled to find the previous form he had from 2003 to 2005.
+After returning from arthroscopic knee surgery in early 2006, Perry struggled to find the previous form he had from 2003 to 2005.
 However, in 2008, he had a steady start making 10 cuts in his first 11 tournaments, and beginning in the middle of May he had six top ten finishes in eight starts, including three victories in the Memorial Tournament, the Buick Open, and the John Deere Classic (in which he beat Jay Williamson and Brad Adamonis in a playoff).
 He received some criticism for skipping major championships in 2008 in order to concentrate on qualifying for the Ryder Cup team.
 He was eager to make the team as the event was being held in his native Kentucky, and he helped the USA win the cup for the first time since 1999.

 Perry played in the 2008 Ryder Cup at the Valhalla Golf Club in Louisville, Kentucky.
 On the first day, Perry played a morning foursome with Jim Furyk and they halved the match with Sergio García and Lee Westwood.
 On the second day, Perry played a morning foursome with Furyk and they defeated Pádraig Harrington and Robert Karlsson (3 & 1).
 Also on day two, Perry played an afternoon fourball with Furyk and they lost to Ian Poulter and Graeme McDowell (1 up).
 On the third day, Perry played in a singles match and defeated Henrik Stenson (3 & 2).
 Team USA defeated Team Europe 16½ to 11½.

 Despite rumors that he would retire following Team USA's Ryder Cup victory, Perry confirmed at the start of the 2009 PGA Tour season that he hoped to win at least eight more tournaments, which would take his career total to 20.
 Twenty wins ensures a lifetime PGA Tour membership.

 Perry won his first event in 2009 in his third start at the FBR Open, where he defeated Charley Hoffman on the third playoff hole with a birdie.

 It was his 13th career tour win.
 He maintained a rich vein of form throughout the first few months of the 2009 season, making ten cuts in ten events and registering five top-10 finishes during this streak.